mashtheking/mzikinews/README.md

 ## Technologies
  - **React**: Utilized for the frontend development of user interfaces.
  - **Vite**: used as the bundler for the React app; It's a fast build tool for modern web development, and supports typescript out of the box.
- - **TypeScript**: A superset of JavaScript that adds static types, enhancing code quality and maintainability in the React app
+ - **TypeScript**: A superset of JavaScript that adds static types, enhancing code quality and maintainability in the React app.
+ - - Tailwind CSS - A utility-first CSS framework.
  - **Prettifier**: Code formatting is maintained with Prettier, ensuring a consistent and clean codebase.
  - **ESLint**: The project utilizes ESLint for static code analysis, helping catch potential issues and enforcing coding standards.
  - **Docker**: The React app is containerized using Docker, providing consistency in deployment across various environments.